Infidèle

 Infidèle is a French television miniseries consisting of six episodes lasting 52 minutes each, created by Didier Le Pêcheur for TF1.
 It premiered on 6 January 2019 in Belgium at La Une, while in France it premiered on 7 January 2019.
 It is an adaptation of the 2015 British television series Doctor Foster.
+Created and written by Mike Bartlett.

 It was successful, each episode had nearly 5.000.000 watchers.